vpatelsj/praetor/README.md

 Praetor
 ====================

 Control plane for managing processes on devices (network switches, BMCs, DPUs) without kubelets on the devices.
 A controller fans out `DeviceProcessDeployment` into per-device `DeviceProcess` objects; a gateway mediates all device traffic, and lightweight agents on the devices fetch desired state and report status over HTTP.
+Agents support a systemd backend that pulls digest-pinned OCI artifacts (single-layer tars), extracts them on the device, and renders/starts systemd units from the payload.
 The gateway can run in- or out-of-cluster, aggregates device status, and shields the apiserver from high fan-out.